baleinesurseine/macOsQuartus/readme.md

 The solution is to install and run Quartus on a Linux distribution running in a docker container.
 The X11 graphical interface is channeled to the macOS and viewed with XQuartz.

-## macOS setup
+## macOS setup for X11

 * Install and run [XQuartz](https://www.xquartz.org "XQuartz")
-* In preferences/security, allow connections from network clients
+* From XQuartz Preferences, in the Security tab, make sure "Allow connections from network clients" is enabled.
+Restart XQuartz if you changed this option.
-* run `xhost + localhost` in a shell terminal
+* run `xhost + localhost` in a shell terminal on the host

 ## build docker image